packagecontrol/requests/README.md

-bundled for usage with [Package Control][], a package manager for the [Sublime Text][] text editor and it's Python 3.3 plugin host.
+bundled for usage with [Package Control][], a package manager for the [Sublime Text][] text editor and its Python 3.3 plugin host.
 For the 3.8 host,
-the whl archives are directly fetched from pypi.
+the .whl archives are directly fetched from pypi.

 this repo | pypi